lucasgrinspan/test-tab-toggler/README.md

 # test-tab-toggler README

 This extension lets you switch between your unit tests and source files by pressing a keybinding.
-For now, it is `Ctrl+Shift+T`.
+By default, it is `Ctrl+Shift+T`.